lnxpy/pyaction/docs/tutorial.md

     required: true
 ```

-Variables defined in the `.env` file are supposed to be the inputs of your action.
+Variables defined in the `.env` file are supposed to be the inputs of the action.
 Thus, they all have to be uppercase and start with `INPUT_`.
-If you want to test an action with those inputs, then the `.env` file would look like this.
+If you want to test an action with those inputs, then the `.env` file should look like this.

 ```bash title="your-action/.env" linenums="1"
 INPUT_NAME=John